Starting Your Search

 Prison Staff / Employees

-As of this writing, there were approximately 500,000 prison officers employed in various facilities throughout the United States.
+As of this writing, there were approximately 500,000 prison officers in various facilities throughout the United States.

 How to Find an Inmate in a Federal Prison